yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ## Inputs and State

-At entry, the function reads `model_object.GetSelectedAtoms()`, creates one `AtomLocalPotentialEditor` per selected atom, and builds a `SecondStageLocalFittingContext` in the same selected-atom order.
+At entry, the function reads `model_object.GetSelectedAtoms()` and builds a `SecondStageLocalFittingContext` in the same selected-atom order.
 The context
 stores:

+- the selected atom pointer;
 - original local sampling entries from `GetSamplingEntries(false)`;
 - selected-neighbor indexes within `kNeighborAtomSearchRange`;
 - per-sample selected-neighbor contributions within